llozano/lambda-stream-response/README.md

 Streaming response with a AWS lambda

 ## Motivation
-AWS Lambda functions now support streaming the response.
-Some configuration is required, some terms and conditions but it's pretty cool feature.

-To implement a response streaming AWS Lambda for NodeJS in Typescript, the type verification support, autocomplete and other goodies that text editors automate for you these days will be missing since the `awslambda` namespace is been set globally in the NodeJS micro-environment that runs the lambda function.
-One ugly option is to split the implementation that contains all `awslambda` references into a _Javascript_ file and the rest done in _Typescript_, set `allowJs: true` and 😒...
-Yeah!, that sounds awful.

-My motivation was to find a better way to keep all the code base in _Typescript_, so Wrote a custom type `(src/@types/awslambda)` to solve this problem.
-When code is transpiled all references to the `awslambda` namespace remained nice an clean.
+AWS Lambda functions now support streaming the response, which is a pretty cool feature.
+However, implementing a response streaming AWS Lambda for Node.js in _TypeScript_ can be a bit challenging.
+Since the `awslambda namespace` is set globally in the Node.js micro-environment that runs the lambda function, you may lose type verification support, autocomplete, and other conveniences that modern text editors provide.
+One not-so-appealing option is to split the implementation, keeping the parts with `awslambda` references in a _JavaScript_ file and the rest in _TypeScript_.
+This requires setting `allowJs: true`, and well, it's not ideal 😒.

+To address this issue, I wrote a custom type `(src/@types/awslambda)` to keep the entire codebase in _TypeScript_.
+This way, when the code is transpiled, all references to the `awslambda namespace` remain clean and intact.
+No need of imports or including another 3rd-party library to your project.

-The handler can be found in the `report.ts` file.
+You can find the handler in the `report.ts` file.

 ## Getting Started